Larry Cummins (bushranger): Armed robbery conviction

 At Goulburn Larry Cummins was remanded in custody on charges of armed robbery and the murder of his brother.
-On Monday evening, 7 September 1863, a public meeting was held in the Mechanics’ Institute in Goulburn for the intention of initiating the presentation of a testimonial to Sub-inspector Stephenson (recently promoted) and his men, “for their courageous conduct in the capture of the bushrangers Lowry and Cummins”.
-One speaker called attention to “the courage displayed by Mr. Stephenson” when, after capturing Lowry, “he proceeded to apprehend Cummins, a man looked upon as even more desperate, and as a perfect fiend”.
+On Monday evening, 7 September 1863, a public meeting was held in the Mechanics’ Institute in Goulburn for the intention of initiating the presentation of a testimonial to Sub-inspector Stephenson (recently promoted) and his men, "for their courageous conduct in the capture of the bushrangers Lowry and Cummins".
+One speaker called attention to "the courage displayed by Mr. Stephenson" when, after capturing Lowry, "he proceeded to apprehend Cummins, a man looked upon as even more desperate, and as a perfect fiend".

 Lawrence Cummins was brought before the Goulburn Police Court on 9 September 1863 and charged with the murder of his brother.
-He was remanded in custody “for the production of further evidence”.
-On September 14 Cummins was brought before the Police Magistrate on charges of robbing the huts of Norman McKinnon and Alexander McKenzie near Richlands.
+He was remanded in custody "for the production of further evidence".
+On 14 September Cummins was brought before the Police Magistrate on charges of robbing the huts of Norman McKinnon and Alexander McKenzie near Richlands.
 The prisoner was positively identified and committed to stand trial on both charges.
 A further witness was also examined in regard to the charge of murdering his brother.
 It was later determined there was insufficient evidence to proceed with the indictment for murder and this charge was dismissed.

-On Thursday, 24 September 1863, at the Goulburn Assizes Lawrence Cummins was charged with having committed armed robbery and assault of Norman McKinnon at Richlands on July 26.
+On Thursday, 24 September 1863, at the Goulburn Assizes Lawrence Cummins was charged with having committed armed robbery and assault of Norman McKinnon at Richlands on 26 July.
 Cummins pleaded not guilty.
 McKinnon gave his account of the robbery and Senior-sergeant Stephenson outlined the circumstances leading to Cummins’ arrest.
 After the judge had summed up, the jury retired for about an hour and returned a verdict of guilty.
-On the following day Cummins was brought before the court again and sentenced to “be kept to hard labour on the roads or other public works for fifteen years, the first year in irons”.
+On the following day Cummins was brought before the court again and sentenced to "be kept to hard labour on the roads or other public works for fifteen years, the first year in irons".
 Cummins was sent to Berrima Gaol, where he remained for about three years.
 During much of this time substantial additions and extension of the prison walls were carried out at Berrima Gaol.